isomerpages/pmo-nptd/media-centre/speeches/_posts/2017-03-02-post-speech-by-deputy-prime-minister-teo-chee-hean-at-commitee-of-supply-debate-2-march-2017.md

 The carbon tax revenue will not be earmarked for specific purposes to retain flexibility.
 In fact, the way Mr Kok described the carbon tax in British Columbia made it seemed like a “panacea” to address all our fiscal needs.
 If that were indeed the case, the Minister for Finance will be delighted.
 But we are not earmarking the taxed amounts for specific purposes, but government funds will support measures such as enhancing energy efficiency incentives and training workers in energy management.
 These will help our companies use less energy, save costs and reduce their emissions.

 Industry consultations on the carbon tax have already begun and will be expanded.
 We will begin public consultations this month.
-The Ministry of the Environment and Water Resources (MEWR) will further enhance the Energy Conservation Act this year to include energy measurement & reporting, and energy management requirements.
+The Ministry of the Environment and Water Resources (MEWR) will further enhance the Energy Conservation Act this year to include energy measurement &amp; reporting, and energy management requirements.
 MEWR and the Ministry of Transport will also make adjustments to enhance the Carbon Emissions-based Vehicle Scheme and include other pollutants.

 Our companies, particularly those with an established track record in clean energy and energy efficiency, are in a good position to seize green growth opportunities in the region and beyond as countries, including Singapore, take steps to reduce carbon emissions.